pavan98765/Auto-WCEBleedGen/README.md

 5. **Detection Predictions**:
    This directory includes predictions of the yolo detection model on the Validation Dataset, Test Dataset 1, and Test Dataset 2 with the labels.
 6. **Matlab Classification Model**:
-   This directory contains a separate classification model, based on MobileNet architecture,built using matlab.
+   This directory contains a separate classification model, based on MobileNet architecture, built using matlab.
 All relevant code and results realated to this model are stored here.

-## YOLOv8 Detection Model
+## YOLOv8-X Detection and Classification Model!

-I have trained a yolov8 x model on the bleeding dataset.
-I detects the bleeding regions.
-I am using the same model for classification as well, basically if there is a detection then classified as bleeding.
+We have trained a YOLOv8-X model specifically designed to identify bleeding regions in Wireless capsule endoscopy (WCE) images.
+This model is used for **both Detection and classification** problem.
+By default it does Detection, and whenever we get detections (bounding boxes), we automatically classify the frames as bleeding, else non-bleeding.
+Visit [Testing_with_classification.py](Code/Testing_with_classification.py) and [Model_Weights](#Model_Weights/best.pt) files to use it.

 ## How to Run